 Irakli Atanelishvili made his debut in Mussorgsky‘s Boris Godunov at Concertgebouw Amsterdam, accompanied by the Radio Filharmonisch Orkest under the baton of Pablo Heras-Casado in September 2018.
-Since 2019, he is a member of Landestheater Detmold, where his repertoire includes Gremin in Tchaikovsky’s Jewgeni Onegin and Il re in Verdi’s Aida during the 2020/2021 season.
+Since 2019, he is a member of Landestheater Detmold, where his repertoire includes Bartolo in Mozart’s Le nozze di Figaro and Gremin in Tchaikovsky’s Jewgeni Onegin during the 2020/2021 season.

 In May 2018, Irakli Atanelishvili made his debut as Sarastro in a new production of Mozart’s Die Zauberflöte at Theater Trier.
 In Munich, the bass performed the title role in Giovanni Paisiello’s opera Der eingebildete Sokrates and Immigration Officer in Jonathan Doves’ opera Flight, both in 2017.
 In 2016, the Georgian bass has sung Nettuno in Ulisse – an adaption of Monteverdi’s Il ritorno d’Ulisse in patria – and Hans Lohmeier in Jost’s Die Arabische Nacht.